Yuca al Mojo de Ajo (Cassava w. Garlic Sauce) is a simple, humble dish that you can easily find on any roadside stand in the Dominican Republic.

 I know for a fact that Yuca al Mojo de Ajo (Cassava with Garlic Sauce) is as popular a dish in Puerto Rico and Cuba as it is in the Dominican Republic.
 I could have spent some more time researching where else it turns up, and its many possible incarnations.

 However, I've written about yuca before, and mentioned that it's popular in many Latin American dishes, so I'll turn my eyes elsewhere: garlic.
 The ingredient that takes this dish from pleasant to somebody-hold-me-or-I'll-eat-all-this.

 Yeah, garlic is one of those things that define our cuisine.
 There's a good reason why our trusty pilón (pestle and mortar) has become a symbol of our traditional cuisine.
 We love garlic and we add it to a lot of our savory foods.
 And we're not alone.

-The history of garlic
+History of garlic